Ignaciojeria/einar-docs/src/content/docs/logging/slog.md

 description: This site explains how to integrate the Slog logger into your EinarCLI application.
 ---

-EinarCLI allows you to integrate Slog directly into your code, enabling the generation of injectable dependencies for logging operations.
+EinarCLI allows you to integrate https://pkg.go.dev/log/slog directly into your code, enabling the generation of injectable dependencies for logging operations.

 ## 🛠️ Slog installation
 Inside your project directory, run the following command to include the Slog dependency in your project: